minimapletinytools/haskell-ffi-cabal-foreign-library-examples/README.md

   default-language:    Haskell2010
 ```

+Note, to support stack pipeline, this is done using the `verbatim` field in `package.yaml`.

 Please see [cabal docs](https://cabal.readthedocs.io/en/latest/developing-packages.html#foreign-libraries) for a more thorough description explaining the meaning of each field.
 The important detail here is

 ```